kendarorg/vibecoding/my-ai-backup-app.md

 On the home fragment
 * add a field to save on settings the id of the android phone.
 If not set yet prefill with a random UID.
 * add a button to save it

+### Prompt A09

+* Add a "stop" button on the item_job on the jobs list.
+Normally disable
+* Add a "results" button (with a scroll icon) on the item_job on the jobs list that change to another fragment "Job results" for now empty
+* When a job is running block the "play" button and enable the "stop" button